AlanaBF/Console-Finances/README.md

 ## Usage

 Javascript code is used to analyse the records and calculate financial data.
+There will be nothing showing on the deployed web page, you will need to go to the console to see the analysis.

 <!-- ![alt text](./images/Webpage1.png) Picture of website-->